nautechsystems/nautilus_trader/docs/developer_guide/cython.md

 Here you will find guidance and tips for working on NautilusTrader using the Cython language.
 More information on Cython syntax and conventions can be found by reading the [Cython docs](https://cython.readthedocs.io/en/latest/index.html).

+## What is Cython?

+[Cython](https://cython.org) is a compiled programming language that aims to be a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python with optional additional C-inspired syntax.

+The project heavily utilizes Cython to provide static type safety and increased performance for Python through [C extension modules](https://docs.python.org/3/extending/extending.html).
+The vast majority of the production code is actually written in Cython, however the libraries can be accessed from both Python and Cython.

 ## Function and method signatures
 Ensure that all functions and methods returning `void` or a primitive C type (such as `bint`, `int`, `double`) include the `except *` keyword in the signature.